 - Verify correct behavior for negative numeric input.

-- Verify an exception is raised for nonnumeric input.
+++expect-fail, verify an exception is raised on input of zero.
 (Properly speaking Hoon doesn't have exceptions because Nock is crash-only; tools like

 unitare a way of dealing with failed computations.)